 If one assumes that these images derived from stereotypes generated by whites, it is already clear that dominant white perceptions of body size, shape and skin colour alongside assumptions of Black women’s psyches and productive/reproductive functions, were already being imprinted onto their racialized bodies constructed as the binary of the iconic frail, thin, asexual white femininity.
 Oppression was both rationalized and justified as white America, the white Caribbean and its metropoles projected what it feared about itself onto Black women’s bodies.
 3

-Stereotypes about Black women dissociate their identities from their actual lived experiences as dominating society treats.
+Stereotypes about Black women dissociate their identities from their actual lived experiences as dominating society treats them.
 Therefore, Black women’s bodies are part of a larger matrix of domination through which discourses of race, body politics, and aesthetic struggle to emerge as representations of Black womanhood.

 Tate’s book Black Women’s Bodies and the Nation intends to speak against the “(post)colonial hygiene as a white racial practice which reproduces the Black woman’s body while it erases multiplicity and agentic counter practices”4.
 Tate’s position is that Black women’s bodies are often articulated through a white colonial gaze reproduced in media and academia.